Circuit-killer/EasyPic/README.md

 # EasyPic
-It's a Easy and Simple PIC board.
+It's a Easy, Simple and Small PIC development board.
+With only 28x37mm of dimension it's a simple two layer piece of cake for training people how to program PIC microcontrollers.